Orrock, Minnesota

 Orrock is an unincorporated community in Orrock Township, Sherburne County, Minnesota, United States.

 Geography

 The community is near the junction of Sherburne County Road 5 (184th Street NW) and Sherburne County Road 4.
 County Roads 1, 15, 16, and 75 are also in the immediate area.

-Nearby towns include Big Lake, Becker, Santiago, Zimmerman, and Elk River.
+Nearby towns include Big Lake, Becker, Santiago, Zimmerman, Salida, Bailey, and Elk River.
 The Sherburne National Wildlife Refuge and the Sand Dunes State Forest are both in the surrounding area.